 NVIDIA recommends using the open-source kernel module if possible.
 You can check if your GPU is compatible with the open-source driver at this link.

-This article assumes installing the open-source driver.
+This guide assumes installing the open-source driver.

 Debian & Ubuntu